lstent/lucyStent.me/index.md

 ## **Games**

 ### Slime EVO

-Built using python and pygame
+_(Built using python and pygame)_

 Slime Evo is a platform game in which the player takes control of a glob of slime and traverses levels by manipulating the size of the slime.

 ![Image](https://github.com/CallumPank/comp150-desktop-game/blob/master/THE%20GAME/Bridge.png)

-Built by a team of 4 programmers, my contribution was to make the collision for the slime to stand on the platforms and gravity for the slime to fall onto said platforms
+Built by a team of 4 programmers, my contribution was to make the collision for the slime to stand on the platforms and gravity for the slime to fall onto said platforms.

 ### Street Cat Fighter and Controller